zyzoooo/zyzonuker/README.md

 ## Features:

-• !zyzo: Changes the server's name, deletes all channels, and bans all members except the bot's user
+- **!zyzo**: Changes the server's name, deletes all channels, and bans all members except the bot's user
-• !set_guild: Targets a specific server for further commands
+- **!set_guild**: Targets a specific server for further commands
-• !create_role: Creates multiple roles in the targeted server
+- **!create_role**: Creates multiple roles in the targeted server
-• !create_channel: Creates multiple text channels in the targeted server
+- **!create_channel**: Creates multiple text channels in the targeted server
-• !webhook_spam: Creates webhooks in all text channels and sends spam messages
+- **!webhook_spam**: Creates webhooks in all text channels and sends spam messages
-• !delete_channel: Deletes all channels in the targeted server
+- **!delete_channel**: Deletes all channels in the targeted server
-• !delete_role: Deletes all roles in the targeted server, except the default role and the bot's highest role
+- **!delete_role**: Deletes all roles in the targeted server, except the default role and the bot's highest role
-• !ban: Bans all members in the targeted server except the bot's user
+- **!ban**: Bans all members in the targeted server except the bot's user